Analysis | The State Department wouldn’t reveal its payments to Mar-a-Lago. Here’s how we found them.

 But, although that purchase happened 2½ years ago, taxpayers didn’t know until Tuesday.

-The Washington Post asked the State Department for comment on this story on Thursday.
+The Washington Post asked the State Department for comment on this article on Thursday.

 It has not responded.